superneo41/Deep-Learning/readme.md

 **Deep Learning**

-A self-learning record of deeplearning.ai from Coursera
+A self-learning record of deeplearning.ai

+  - A gradient descent version of logistic regression: